ZacharyPax/WatchtowerStack/README.md

    - Lazarus: An Ubuntu Server Installation that does Internal Watchtower Stack status monitoring, orchestration, and alerting.

    - Ezra: Provides machine learning analysis for Prometheus Data to detect anomalies.

+   - Bathsheba: An Ubuntu Server installation that does LAN infrastructure monitoring and uptime calculations.

 ### Watchtower Stack 2.1.1 Data Flow (Software-defined)